GASCUK/OpenStreetMap-ArcGIS/WORKFLOW-EXTENDED.md

 ##Workflow - Extended

-This workflow goes through how to display OSM data using the layers and stylesheet provided in this repository and optimise the speed at which the data is processed and displayed in ArcGIS in stages.
+This workflow is a detailed step by step guide to to display OSM data using the layers and stylesheet provided in this repository and optimise the speed at which the data is processed and displayed in ArcGIS in stages.
 It only uses the tools provided in the OpenStreetMap Editor for ArcGIS toolbox and gives details on exactly what needs to be input for each tool to work.

 For a more simplified workflow using models created by us, see [WORKFLOW-SIMPLIFIED.md](https://github.com/GASCUK/OpenStreetMap-ArcGIS/blob/master/WORKFLOW-SIMPLIFIED.md).